exasol/azure-data-factory-functions/doc/user_guide.md

 Take note of the name.

-As operating system pick 'Windows', ()this is because we use a .dll from the Exasol ADO .NET data provider that's not crossplatform.)
+As operating system pick 'Windows' (this is because we use a .dll from the Exasol ADO .NET data provider that's not cross-platform).

 Press 'Review + Create' and then press 'Create'.